 4. Different areas of responsibility - different goals

-Suppose the structure of your business is similar to most other retailers.
-In that case, you probably have a team with the overall responsibility for store operations, one for purchasing, one for marketing, and maybe even one for e-Commerce, but do you have a team responsible for omnichannel?
-This is an important feature to have if you want success across your sales channels.
-Often different departments work towards different goals.
-Therefore, it is necessary to establish a function that can go across departments and unite goals and initiatives that strengthen the company's ability to operate omnichannel.
+If the structure of your business is similar to most other retailers, you probably have a team with the overall responsibility for store operations, one for purchasing, one for marketing, and maybe even one for e-Commerce, but do you have a team responsible for omnichannel?
+This is an essential feature if you want success across your sales channels.
+Often different departments have different goals.
+Therefore, it is necessary to establish a function that can go across departments and unite goals and initiatives that strengthen the company's ability to run omnichannel.

 If you want to offer your customers a real omnichannel shopping experience, then you need to not only be present on several different channels, your channels must also work together.
-If it is to succeed, it requires that your solutions are flexible and integrable, and this means that you must invest in the project.
-Lastly, you should have a function in your business that can link goals and initiatives across departments and drive your omnichannel success.
+To succeed requires that your solutions are flexible and integrable, which means you must invest in the project.
+Lastly, it would help if you had a function in your business to unite goals and initiatives across departments and drive your omnichannel success.